WEATHER FORCAST FOR THE BVI

-Synopsis: A broad ridge will continue to maintain relatively stable atmospheric conditions and limited shower activity over the Leeward and BVI today and tonight
+Synopsis: Shallow pockets of moisture and cloud patches moving over the area could trigger periods of brief shower activity.

-Weather today: Partly sunny with a 20 percent or slight chance of showers
+Weather today: Partly sunny with a 40 percent or a moderate chance of showers.

-Weather tonight: Fair to partly cloudy with a 20 percent of slight chance of showers
+Weather tonight: Partly cloudy with a 50 percent or a moderate chance of showers.

-Winds: Easterly at 16 to 29 km/h or 10 to 18 mph with possible gusts to 45 km/h or 28 mph mainly over elevated terrain.

 Seas: 1.2 to 1.8 meters or 4 to 6 feet.